mawie81/electron-window-state/readme.md

   When the window is closed we automatically remove the listeners and save the state.

+`unmanage` - *Function*

+  Removes all listeners of the managed `BrowserWindow` in case it does not need to be managed anymore.

 `saveState(window)` - *Function*

   Saves the current state of the given `BrowserWindow`.
 This exists mostly for